AryanThakur1010/Search-API/README.md

 Ensure that you have Java 17 and Spring Boot 3.x installed, and use PostgreSQL/MySQL or any other supported database for configuration.

-Documented the api using Swagger.
+Documented the api using Swagger.After running the application go to http://localhost:8080/swagger-ui/index.html#/